xinyizou/WatBin/README.md

 The model will return the predicted waste class and the confidence score.

 ![Image of Received data](https://github.com/xinyizou/WatBin/blob/master/images/pen_result.png)

+This tells the user the exact same information as if they were to search on the UWaterloo A-Z sorting page
 ![Image of UWaterloo sorting instructions](https://github.com/xinyizou/WatBin/blob/master/images/pen.PNG)